-I am a simple girl and not used to have my food served on a golden plate.
-To be honest, going to fancy restaurants or five-star hotels for dinner not only raises excitement inside of me but also nervous hesitation: Do I belong here?
-Is it the right fork to use now?
+I am a simple girl who’s not used to have her food served on a golden plate.
+Going to fancy restaurants for dinner not only raises excitement inside of me, but also nervous hesitation: do I belong here? is it the right fork to use now? do I have something stuck in my teeth?
 I am feeling very much like Julia Roberts in “Pretty Woman” when her escargot went flying across the restaurant: “Slippery little suckers!”

 Curiosity usually beats my fears.
-Because, let’s admit it, sometimes you feel like having greasy fried potatoes in a small corner restaurant, and sometimes you feel like having something you can hardly pronounce in a candle lit dining room of a luxury hotel.
+Because, let’s admit it, sometimes you feel like having greasy fried potatoes in a hole-in-the-wall kinda restaurant, and sometimes you feel like eating something you can hardly pronounce in a candle lit dining room of a luxury hotel.
 What if I told you that you can have fine dining experience in a relaxed cozy atmosphere of a small local restaurant?

-Once it was decided that we are travelling to Canada in January, the first thing I did was find an episode of Anthony Bourdain’s “Parts unknown” about Quebec and watch it.
-That’s how I came across this restaurant.
+Approximately ten minutes after making the decision to travel to Canada, I found an episode of Anthony Bourdain’s “Parts unknown” about Quebec and watched it.
+That’s how I came across L’Affair Est Ketchup.
 I believe Anthony Bourdain knows a thing or two about good food, so if he recommends this place I surely want to try it.
-I called several days in advance, booked a table and was anxiously anticipating what would turn out to be one of the best dining experiences of the trip.
+I called several days in advance, booked a table, and was anxiously anticipating what would turn out to be one of the best dining experiences of the trip.

-The menu is in French and our kind server translates it for us.
-Though, even translating doesn’t help in certain cases:
+The menu was written in French, so the server had to translate it for us.
+But even translation didn’t help in certain cases:

 – Guinea fowl meat served with mushroom gnocchi…